klok0693/demo/documentation/build_and_execution.md

 ### 🗃️ Thin Jar

-> ⚠️ Available only gor JavaFX version
+> ⚠️ Available only for JavaFX version

 To build a jar without additional dependencies, run from the root: